treverhines/PyGeoNS/README.rst

                         --key-position 0.15 0.85 \
                         -vv

-The deformation gradients can be output to a user-friendly csv file format with the command ``pygeons totext``.
+This will open up an interactive viewer for the estimated strain rates.
+The glyphs show the normal strain for all azimuths.
+Orange indicates compression and blue indicates extension.
+The deformation gradients (or any of the intermediary HDF5 files) can be output to a user-friendly csv file format with the command ``pygeons totext``.
 The name of the output file (minus the extension) is specified with the ``--output-stem`` argument

 .. code-block:: bash